What Human Foods Are Safe for My Dog To Eat?

 14 human foods your dog would love

 If you’ve always wondered how you could increase your dog’s protein intake, fish is a wonderful source.
 Shrimp, salmon, and other types are rich in omega-3 fatty acids that help maintain your dog’s coat and skin.
-Do not feed your dog raw shrimp though, as these sometimes contain unsafe parasites.
+Do not feed your dog raw shrimp, though, as these sometimes contain unsafe parasites.
+Also, investigate if fish oil is safe for dogs before feeding it to them.
+You can seek help from a professional.

 Unsalted cashew nuts contain magnesium, antioxidants, and calcium which are all essential nutrients.
 Cashew has less fat, but it’s still a nut, and too much of it may contribute to your dog being overweight though.
 So be frugal – you can give your dog just a few cashews as a treat once in a while.